hslmith/vpc-ta-lab-202208/README.md

 ~~~
 DNS_INSTANCE=$(ibmcloud dns instance-create dns-tech-lab 2c8fa097-d7c2-4df2-b53e-2efb7874cdf7 --resource-group Default --output json | jq -r .guid)
 ~~~
-2. Create a new zone in your newly created instnace
+2. Create a new zone in your newly created instance
 ~~~
 DNS_ZONE_ID=$(ibmcloud dns zone-create techlab.com -i $DNS_INSTANCE --output json | jq -r .id)
 ~~~
-3. to Add Permitted Netowrks to your zone.
-We first need to find the crn of your exising VPC's.
+3. to Add Permitted Networks to your zone.
+We first need to find the crn of your existing VPC's.
 Run the following command and replace the name of your vpc with your vpc.
 ~~~
 TRANSIT_VPC_CRN=$(ibmcloud is vpc vpc-us-east-ta-transit-demo --output json | jq -r .crn)
 ~~~